Budget 2023 overview

 Overview of departmental output expense funding over time

-The following chart shows funding received over the past seven years above the 2014/15 baseline.
-It includes Budgets 2014 – 2022.
-The most significant funding uplifts secured were:
+The following chart shows funding received over the past 12 years above the 2014/15 baseline.
+It includes Budgets 2014 – 2023.
+The most significant funding uplifts were secured at Budget 2020, which included the Government’s COVID-19 response Jobs for Nature package of $501.8m over four years, and Budget 2022, which included $400m of capital and operating funding through to 2025/26 (of which $305m is for departmental output expenditure excluding tagged contingent funding).

 - ‘Other’ budget movements include changes to third party and crown concessions revenue, and baseline transfers and adjustment since 2014/15

-- The Department’s funding from 2022/23 onwards is per Main Estimates 2022/23 and is subject to change pending future budgets and baseline adjustments.
+- DOC's funding from 2023/24 onwards is per Main Estimates 2023/24 and is subject to change pending future budgets and baseline adjustments, and

 |Budget 2022||Implementing the Aotearoa New Zealand Biodiversity Strategy 2020: Collective delivery of the Predator Free 2050 Strategy ($61.6m)|